fabiomassimo/GAuth/README.md

 GAuth is not about to provide yet another Swift OAuth client but to easily integrate authentication to Google Services for the OAuth client already used in your project.

+# Cloning the repo
+To give `GAuth` a shot folllow this 	steps:

+1. Clone the repo.
+2. Open the terminal and move to the `GAuth` folder.
+3. Type `make setup`.
+4. Open the `GAuth.xcworkspace`, build and run.

 # How to use it

 Integrate GAuth by making your OAuthClient ([OAuthSwift](https://github.com/OAuthSwift/OAuthSwift), [SwiftyOAuth](https://github.com/delba/SwiftyOAuth)) conform to `GoogleAuthenticatorOAuthClient`.